Coffee Talk: The Power Paradox: How We Gain and Lose Influence

 • It is possible through the use of virtuous behavior to avoid the power paradox.

 Members, please share your experiences, comments, and questions in the comments section below!

-For researchers: If you are studying the use of power within organizations, what information or feedback from practitioners would most inform your work?
+– If you are a researcher on leadership or the use of power within organizations, what information or feedback from practitioners would most inform your work?